 Let’s sum up…

-To know about other types of Portugal visa, go through the menu of the website.
+To learn about other types of Portugal visas, go through the menu on the website.

 In case you have experience or knowledge with visas, let other candidates lit their ways by sharing them.